 Hope in Action Abroad

 La Fernanda Church, Havana, Cuba

-Since 2012 Hope Wheaton has sent a mission team to Havana, Cuba three times to spend time with our sister church, La Fernanda, and to help with local mission projects.
+Since 2012 Hope Wheaton has sent three mission teams to Havana, Cuba to spend time with our sister church, La Fernanda, and to help with local mission projects.
 La Fernanda's Pastor Padin (shown below) and his wife, Dania, have travelled to Wheaton three times.
 Our two congregations have also exchanged banners for our sanctuaries.
 Hope helps provide financial and spiritual aid to La Fernanda.

 Ojibwe Outreach- Bad River Reservation

 Hope Presbyterian supports Pastor Michaeljon Rezler and the Ojibwe Outreach where he focuses on Native/Christian dialogue.
 Michaeljon visits Wheaton and preaches and advises on issues of the environment (Faith in Place) and receives our members at the reservation near Lake Superior in Wisconsin.

 Hope Wheaton Supports the Turkish American Society as it serves the Turkish-Americans in the area to better integrate into society.
 The TAS also exists to introduce the Turkish Culture to the community by cultivating friendships and promoting a better understanding of diverse cultures through dialogue and exchange of information.
 The association works to strengthen intercultural community and ensure a positive experience for those who are willing to participate in cross cultural activities.